noir-lang/noir/docs/docs/sdk/overview.md

 The Aztec SDK has many capabilities, many of which are associated with the following user actions:

 - Connect to the Aztec network
-- Add user accounts to decrypt notes and show user balances
+- Add accounts to decrypt notes and show balances
 - Register new accounts
-- Handle signing key to spend notes or withdraw assets to Ethereum
+- Handle signing keys to spend notes or withdraw assets to Ethereum
 - Query Aztec transaction fees and specify settlement time
 - Lookup user aliases associated with spending account to make transfering assets easier
 - Migrate accounts to a new public key